wajerrr/amp/README.md

 * Avoid using cascade in your styles.
 Cascade has performance downsides.
 Applying styles directly to tags and components helps to avoid style conflicts in child/grandchild components
 * Avoid adding multiple classes on one node, use `cx(baseStyles, className)` or composition instead
 * if you need significantly change a look of a component, consider exporting it as a separate component (see StyledSubscribeButton/LargeSubscribeButton)

-#### Use folders for rich components

-If necessary, use folders for components which have a list of internal components.